eyalCohenB/sound_file_tools/README.md

    ![1 Channel Chirp Signal](images/1_channel_chirp_signal.png)

-Once generated, this signal can be analyzed and visualized using `plotWavApp_v1.py`, as shown in the next section.
+Once generated, this signal can be analyzed and visualized using `plotWavApp_v1.py`, as shown in the previous section.